Elementary Methods for Persistent Homotopy Groups: Introduction

 \section{Abstract}

-In this paper, we study some of the basic properties of persistent homotopy.
-We show that persistent fundamental group benefits from the Van Kampen theorem and the interleaving distance between total spaces is the maximum of the interleaving distances between subspaces.
-Moreover, we prove excision and Hurewicz theorems for persistent homotopy groups.

-\section{INTRODUCTION}
+We study the foundational properties of persistent homotopy groups and develop elementary computational methods for their analysis.
+Our main theorems are persistent analogues of the Van Kampen, excision, suspension, and Hurewicz theorems.
+We prove a persistent excision theorem, derive from it a persistent Freudenthal suspension theorem, and obtain a persistent Hurewicz theorem relating the first nonzero persistent homotopy group of a space to its persistent homology.
+As an application, we compute sublevelset persistent homotopy groups of alkane energy landscapes and show these invariants capture nontrivial loops and higher‑dimensional features that complement the information given by persistent homology.

+\section{Introduction}

+Topological data analysis is a recently emerging and fast-growing field for analyzing complex data using geometry and topology.
+Persistent homology is a powerful tool in topological data analysis for investigating data structure.
+Persistent homology studies topological features of a space that persist for some range of parameter values.

-Persistent homology is defined through a filtration of spaces and the corresponding homology groups with homomorphisms between them.
-It has been developed as an algebraic method to study topological features of filtered spaces such as components, holes and the graph structure of a given data.
-This theory has many applications and became a central tool in topological data analysis \cite{carlson, ghrist}.
+Let $X$ be a topological space.
+By a filtration of $X$, $F_{X}$, we mean a family $\{X_k\}$ of increasing subsets of $X$ with respect to inclusions, i.e., $X_k \subset X_l$ for $k < l \in \bR$.
+Persistent homology is based on analyzing the homological changes occurring along the filtration.
+It captures the topology of a filtration in terms of a multiset of intervals, called barcodes, corresponding to lifespans of topological features.
+This is done by considering the homomorphisms $H_*(X_{kl}) \colon H_*(X_k)\to H_*(X_l)$ induced by the inclusion maps $X_{kl} \colon X_k\hookrightarrow X_l$.
+Persistent homology has been developed as an algebraic method to study topological features of filtered spaces built from data, such as components, graph structures, holes, and voids.
+This theory has many applications and has become a central tool in topological data analysis \cite{carlsson, ghrist}.

+Although many notions from algebraic topology have been introduced into the setting of persistent homology, some of the most basic notions from homotopy theory remain largely absent from the literature, with a few notable exceptions.
+In their pioneering work, Frosini and Mulazzani \cite{Frossini-Mulazzani} introduced and studied size homotopy groups as an algebraic tool that allows one to obtain more efficient lower bounds for natural size distances.
+In~\cite{letscher}, instead of using homology, Letscher applied the homotopy functor to filtered spaces and defined persistent homotopy groups (see Section~\ref{2} for further details).
+Concurrent with our paper, M\'{e}moli and Zhou have studied persistent homotopy groups of metric spaces and their stability properties \cite{memoli-zhou}.